KungfuSnail/KungfuSnail/README.md

 - 👋 Hi, I’m @KungfuSnail
-- 👀 I’m interested in everything, a few things at a time
+- 👀 I’m interested in interesting stuff
-- 🌱 I’m currently learning python programming
+- 🌱 I’m currently learning JS and React
-- 🌱 I'm currently working on my morse code project
-- 📫 How to reach me ...
+- 📫 Let me know if you need help with your project